timescale/timescaledb/getting-started/quickstart.md

 ## What You'll Learn

-- How to run TimescaleDB with a single Docker command
+- How to run TimescaleDB with a one-line install or Docker command
 - How to create a hypertable with columnstore enabled
 - How to insert data directly to the columnstore
 - How to execute analytical queries